Casualties of the September 11 attacks: World Trade Center

 A total of 2,606 people who were in the World Trade Center and on the ground perished as a result of the attacks and the subsequent collapse of the towers.
 This consisted of 2,192 civilians (including eight EMTs and paramedics from private hospital units); 343 members of the New York City Fire Department (FDNY); and 71 law enforcement officers including 23 members of the New York City Police Department (NYPD), 37 members of the Port Authority Police Department (PAPD), four members of the New York State Office of Tax Enforcement (OTE), three officers of the New York State Office of Court Administration (OCA), one fire marshal of the New York City Fire Department (FDNY) who had sworn law enforcement powers (and was also among the 343 FDNY members killed), one member of the Federal Bureau of Investigation (FBI), one member of the New York Fire Patrol (FPNY), and one member of the United States Secret Service (USSS).
-This total includes K-9 Sirius, a Port Authority bomb-sniffing dog.
+K-9 Sirius, a Port Authority bomb-sniffing dog, also died.

 The average age of the dead in New York City was 40.
 The youngest victim was Christine Lee Hanson of Groton, Massachusetts, a two-and-a-half-year-old girl who was a passenger on Flight 175.
 The oldest was Robert Norton, an 85-year-old retiree from Lubec, Maine who was on Flight 11.
 In the buildings, the youngest person was 18-year-old Richard Allen Pearlman, a volunteer medic, and the oldest was Albert Joseph, a 79-year-old maintenance worker for Morgan Stanley.
 Ten pregnant women and their unborn children were killed in the attacks as well.